Anti-Homosexuality Act, 2014

 The Anti-Homosexuality Act, 2014 was an act passed by the Parliament of Uganda on 20 December 2013, which prohibited sexual relations between persons of the same sex.
-The act was previously called the "Kill the Gays bill" in the western mainstream media due to death penalty clauses proposed in the original version, but the penalty was later amended to life in prison.
+The act was previously called the "Kill the Gays bill" in the western mainstream media due to death penalty clauses proposed in the original version, but the penalty was later amended to life imprisonment.
 The bill was signed into law by the President of Uganda Yoweri Museveni on 24 February 2014.
 On 1 August 2014, however, the Constitutional Court of Uganda ruled the act invalid on procedural grounds.

 The act would have broadened the criminalisation of same-sex relations in Uganda domestically.
 It also includes provisions about persons outside of Uganda who are charged with violating the act, asserting that they may be extradited to Uganda for punishment there.
 The act also includes penalties for individuals, companies, and non-governmental organisations that aid or abet same-sex sexual acts, including conducting a gay marriage.
 Furthermore, the act enables the Ugandan government to rescind international and regional commitments it deems outside of the interest of the act's provisions.